Autumn Colours of Japan | Sisterhood Womens Travel

 Enjoy a "Zazen" meditation at Hokoji Temple

-Visit to the seaside town of Toba famous for Mikomoto Pearls
+Visit to the seaside town of Toba, famous for Mikomoto Pearls

 Enjoy a grilled seafood lunch prepared by the AMA women (women divers)